Corindus Equips the World’s First Fully Robotic Catheterization Laborator

 About Chesapeake Regional Healthcare

 Chesapeake Regional Healthcare is home to Chesapeake Regional Medical Center, the only independent, community-based hospital in the Hampton Roads region providing technologically advanced health care to the residents of southeastern Virginia and northeastern North Carolina for more than 40 years.
-It offers a nationally accredited Chest Pain Center, a Bariatric Surgery Center of Excellence, several five-star ratings from Healthgrades® and one of the busiest Emergency Departments and maternity wards in the area.
+It offers a nationally accredited Chest Pain Center, a Bariatric Surgery Center of Excellence and one of the busiest Emergency Departments and maternity wards in the area.
 With more than 600 physicians on staff, the first da Vinci® XI Surgical System in the state of Virginia and the first hospital in the world to adopt CorPath GRX Vascular Robotic Systems in all vascular intervention treatment rooms.
 Chesapeake Regional is dedicated to putting patients first with the most advanced treatments in health care and a personalized touch.
 For more information, visit chesapeakeregional.com.

 Forward Looking Statements